Bofaonthesofa/hello-world/readme.txt

 Hello
 everybody
-what a beautiful morning
-how is everyone today
-what a nightmare this is turning out to be so annoying
+what a nightmare this is